Follow @scope_views

 Cool Down

 Cool-down is super-fast.
 It’s usable almost at once.
-Another big advantage in a quick-look or travel scope.
+Another big advantage in a quick-look or travel scope when compared with a triplet or Petzval.

 Star Test

-The star test is good, probably better than 1/4 PV.
-There was just a hint of colour on Rigel in the star test.
+The star test is excellent – sharply defined, identical rings either side of focus.
+There was just a hint of false colour on Rigel in the star test.

 The Moon